cjohansen/.emacs.d/README.md

     brew install emacs --cocoa --use-git-head --HEAD

+To open it with Alfred or Quicksilver, you have to copy `Emacs.app` into `/Applications` instead of the symlink that brew places there.

 ## Tips for using these emacs settings

 If you want to use my settings straight out of the box, here are some things to note: